coredev02/project/README.md

+# Partnership Opportunity

+Hello,

-Hello, it is a pleasure to meet you.
+It is a pleasure to meet you.

-I am an experienced developer leading a small team.
-I am looking for a responsible partner to expand our business.
+I am an experienced developer leading a small team, and I am currently looking for a reliable partner to help expand our business.

-I have noticed that you have not been using this platform account for quite some time.
-In my opinion, your account has significant revenue generation potential.
+I noticed that your account on this platform has not been actively used for some time.
+In my opinion, it has significant revenue-generating potential, and together we can unlock more opportunities.

-In other words, we can generate more revenue if we work together.
+## Proposal

-My proposal is that if you are not using the account, you lend it to us.
+If you are not currently using the account, I would like to propose renting it from you.

-In return, I will provide you with 20–25% of the revenue generated from your account.
+In return, I will share **20–25% of all revenue generated through your account**.

-This will serve as a supplementary source of income for you.
+This can serve as an additional source of income for you with minimal involvement.
-Your role is to rent out the account and handle phone consultations with clients as needed.
-(Phone consultations are not mandatory, but if you have excellent consulting skills, we can increase your share of the revenue.)

-I will handle project bidding, delivery, and communication with clients.
-I will cooperate honestly and distribute all profits transparently.
+### Your Responsibilities

+* Provide access to the account for business use.
+* Participate in phone consultations with clients when necessary.

+  * Phone consultations are not mandatory.
+  * If you have strong consulting and communication skills, we can discuss increasing your revenue share.

+### My Responsibilities

+* Project bidding and acquisition.
+* Client communication and management.
+* Project delivery and execution.
+* Transparent reporting and profit distribution.

-I am working with partners in various regions and now, providing them with substantial revenue.
-And this is also partner's account.
+I value honesty and long-term cooperation.
+I currently work with partners in various regions and have helped them generate substantial additional income through similar arrangements.

-I look forward to working with you.
+I look forward to the possibility of working together.

-Please contact us if you are interested.
+If you are interested, please feel free to contact me.

+## Contact Information

-Telegram: @bytepil0t
+**Telegram:** @bytepil0t
-WhatsApp: +1 (228) 284-7724
+**WhatsApp:** +1 (228) 284-7724